 The Giant’s Causeway is an area of about 40,000 interlocking basalt columns, the result of an ancient volcanic fissure eruption.
 It is a UNESCO World Heritage Site and a national nature reserve.
-It is located in Northern Ireland and it is about 3-4 hour drive from Dublin on a private car.
+It is located in Northern Ireland and it is about 3-4 hour drive from Dublin in a private car.

 14. Fahan beehive huts

 Visit the Fahan Beehive Huts of Dingle in Kerry and step into pre-historic Ireland.
 They were built in the form of a circle of successive strata of stone, each stratum lying a little closer to the center than the one beneath.
-No mortar was used building these beehive huts by using the corbelling process.
+No mortar was used to build these beehive huts by using the corbelling process.
 These huts dated back to the 12th century and they stand along the panoramic Slead Head drive.